Building-ML-Pipelines/building-machine-learning-pipelines/README.md

 Chapter 7.
 Stand-alone code for TFMA, Fairness Indicators, What-If Tool.
 Note that these notebooks will not work in JupyterLab.

 ### Advanced TFX
 Chapter 10.
-Notebook outlinining the implementation of custom TFX components from scratch and by inheriting existing functionality.
+Notebook outlining the implementation of custom TFX components from scratch and by inheriting existing functionality.
 Presented at the Apache Beam Summit 2020.

 ### Data privacy
 Chapter 14.
 Code for training a differentially private version of the demo project.
 Note that the TF-Privacy module only supports TF 1.x as of June 2020.

 ## Version notes

+- The code was written and tested for version 0.22.
+Due to tiny TFX bugs, the pipelines currently don't work on the releases 0.23 and 0.24-rc0.
+Github issues have been filed with the TFX team specifically for the book pipelines ([Issue 2500](https://github.com/tensorflow/tfx/issues/2500#issuecomment-695363847)).
+We will update the repository once the issue is resolved.

-- As of 9/14/20, TFX does not support Python 3.8
+- As of 9/14/20, TFX does not support Python 3.8.
+The support will be available with version 0.24, expected  in the coming days/weeks.